tschuelia/PyPhyUtils/README.md

 * Get final likelihood, execution time, random seed, starting tree type and run parameters from RAxML-NG log files
 * Get final likelihood, execution time and run parameters from IQ-Tree log files
 * Get execution time from RAxML8 log files
-* Get results of the statistical tests for IQ-Tree .iqtree files
+* Get results of the statistical tests from IQ-Tree .iqtree files
-* Get results of the statisical tests for RAxML8 log files
+* Get results of the statisical tests from RAxML8 log files
+* Get average RF-Distance, pairwise distances from RAxML-NG log files

 You can install it as pip package:
 ```shell